0install/docs/docs/details/linux.md

 You can download download various distribution-specific packages as well as generic binaries [here](https://get.0install.net/#linux).

-You may need to install `libcurl3` before using the generic binaries, e.g. with `apt-get install libcurl3` on Ubuntu or `pacman -Sy libcurl-compat` on Arch Linux.

 Once you have downloaded an archive with pre-compiled binaries, unpack it and `cd` into the newly created directory.

 To install for all users on the system (with root access):